Kinto/kinto/docs/api.rst

 If the request header ``If-Unmodified-Since`` is provided, and if the record has changed meanwhile, a ``412 Precondition failed`` error is returned.

-:note:
+.. :note:
        Once deleted, an article will appear in the collection with a deleted status (``status=2``) and will have most of its fields empty.

-:note:
-    The server will have to implement an internal mechanism to will keep track of deleted items, and purge them eventually.

 PATCH /articles/<id>